 Our Wellbeing Journey

 In 2018, we applied for an 'Awards For All' grant.
 This is a National Lottery Funded grant and we were lucky enough to receive money to support 'Wellbeing' in school.

 With this money our staff have received support and training from 'CalmaClass' and are now using the 'CalmaClass' programme in school.
 All children throughout school are taught strategies and techniques to support them with their mental health and wellbeing.

-We also work with Carol Bradley, our Yoga and relaxation teacher, who provides children with tailored sessions.
-Many classes across Key Stage 2 have had the opportunity to work with Carol and we look forward to offering sessions to our younger children and parents later in the year.
+We also work with Yoga and relaxation teachers, who provide children with tailored sessions.
+Many classes across school have had the opportunity to work with our Yoga and relaxation teachers and we look forward to continuing to offer sessions to our children and their families.

 https://gmmh.nhs.uk/bolton-camhs Children and adolescent mental health service Bolton